chaoszhang/ASTER/README.md

 Q: My dataset has a lot of muti-copy genes (e.g. plants) and I want to make an effort to utilize these precious signals.

-A: I highly recommend **ASTRAL-Pro**, which takes as input non-rooted non-labelled gene family trees.
-ASTRAL-Pro does not need to know the homology relationships of genes, but you still need to reconstruct gene family trees by yourself using RAxML/IQTree/Fasttree.
+A: I highly recommend **ASTRAL-Pro3**, which takes as input non-rooted non-labelled gene family trees.
+ASTRAL-Pro3 does not need to know the homology relationships of genes, but you still need to reconstruct gene family trees by yourself using RAxML/IQTree/Fasttree.

 Q: I have aligned genomes (>10M sites) and the average nucleotide identity is >80% between closely related species (e.g. birds, mammals, or abundant taxon sampling).